-There are countless studies linking motivation to employee performance.
+There are countless studies linking motivation and teamwork to employee performance.
 Whether that motivation is external such as financial incentives, or the intrinsic satisfaction from a job well done, keeping your employees driven and engaged should sit high on your priority list.

 Unsatisfied employees have a knack for sullying the customer experience and infecting your restaurant’s culture.
-Randy Smith, President of the Bottomline Hospitality Group says employee motivation is one of the keys to restaurant success, “this business is a highly competitive grind.”
+Randy Smith, President of the Bottomline Hospitality Group says employee motivation and teamwork is one of the keys to restaurant success, “this business is a highly competitive grind.”
 He adds that, “you have to make others buy into your vision and make them want to be a part of something great.”

 To take their restaurants to the next level, successful restaurant owners, like Smith, are quick to spot low team morale and employee disengagement based on the following occurrences